pypiserver/pypiserver/README.rst

       error will occur.

     -P PASSWORD_FILE, --passwords PASSWORD_FILE
-      use apache htpasswd file PASSWORD_FILE in order to enable password protected uploads.
+      use apache htpasswd file PASSWORD_FILE to set usernames & passwords used for authentication (requires giving the -s option as well).

     --disable-fallback
       disable redirect to real PyPI index for packages not found in the